davidskeck/Books/README.md

 # More information

-This list of books is linked to by my [Annual Reading List](https://github.com/davidskeck/Annual-Reading-List), which is a selection of the what I think are the ten most important works to review each year.
+This list of books is linked to by my [Annual Reading List](https://github.com/davidskeck/Annual-Reading-List), which is a selection of what I think are the ten most important works to review each year.